oVirt/ovirt-site/source/documentation/admin-guide/chap-Logical_Networks.html.md

 8. Click the **Import** button.

 The selected networks are imported into the target data center and can be attached to virtual machines.
-See [Adding a New Network Interface](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/paged/virtual-machine-management-guide/52-network-interfaces) in the *Virtual Machine Management Guide* for more information.
+See "Adding a New Network Interface" in the [Virtual Machine Management Guide](/documentation/vmm-guide/Virtual_Machine_Management_Guide/) for more information.

 ### Limitations to Using External Provider Networks